-You will immediately be able to taste the difference, and you will even be able to see the difference.
-In a clear glass, the coffee will suddenly appear differently clear – like a typical pour over – no impure turbidity.
+You will immediately be able to taste the difference, and you will even see the difference.
+In a clear glass, the coffee will suddenly appear differently clear – like a typical pour-over with no impure turbidity.

 Why?
 Several things happen when you brew in a separate pitcher.
 First, you get the liquid mixed more thoroughly.

-If you just brew in a cup, the most concentrated part of the coffee will be at the bottom and the first mouthfuls will taste under-extracted and flat.
+If you brew in a cup, the most concentrated part of the coffee will be at the bottom, and the first mouthfuls will taste under-extracted and flat.

 Water is not just an ingredient in coffee.
 Water is also part of a process where it extracts flavors from the coffee.
-Therefore, it is extremely important that the water has the right composition of minerals when it comes to coffee brewing.
+Therefore, the water must have the right composition of minerals when it comes to coffee brewing.

-Unfortunately, the Danish tap water is not very suitable for coffee brewing.
-The large amount of lime simply neutralizes the most delicate and aromatic flavors, making the coffee taste flat.
+Unfortunately, Danish tap water is not very suitable for coffee brewing.
+A large amount of lime neutralizes the most delicate and aromatic flavors, making the coffee taste flat.

 I’ve only used two filters for a short time, but have been really excited about it ever since I first tried the technique.